emersonsiega/flutter_monorepo_utils/README.md

 ### Test runner

-Run tests on specific projects by the context menu.
+Runs tests on specific projects by the context menu.
 The selected folder must be a testable Flutter project (with a test folder inside).

 ![](https://media.giphy.com/media/E1RARd0fii6Zk2iZ4R/giphy.gif)